OpenWater Group

 OpenWater is a professional community.
 Participants are expected to communicate in a way that is respectful, appropriate, and aligned with that standard.
 This includes:

-Communicating professionally in all channels, including the Platform, email, text, phone, and in-person interactions.
+Communicating professionally in all channels, including the Platform, Beacon, email, text, phone, and in-person interactions.

 Respecting boundaries.
 If someone declines your outreach, accept it.
 Do not repeat, escalate, or work around their response.

 Using appropriate channels for communication.
-The Platform and OpenWater events are for professional networking and community engagement, not personal or romantic pursuits.
+The Platform, Beacon, and OpenWater events are for professional networking and community engagement, not personal or romantic pursuits.

 Responding professionally to feedback and redirection.
-Not every interaction will be a fit, and that is okay.
 Defensive, persistent, or escalating behavior after a boundary has been set is not acceptable.

 Behave professionally and courteously toward all attendees, speakers, staff, venue personnel, and vendors.